ritchie46/airflow/README.md

 ## Run locally

-The file *local-docker-compose-CeleryExecutor.yml* assumes you have a ~/.aws
+The development environment assumes you have a `~/.aws` folder locally with credentials.

+Start a local airflow server

+`$ docker-compose -f dev.yml up`

+If you run it from Windows, remove this line from `dev.yml`: `- ./init:/init` `